 Mindfulness enhances your Ni’s insights.

 Furthermore, practicing mindfulness doesn’t oppose your Ni.
 It actually enhances your Ni.
-Your intuitive mind needs those dull movement or breaks to gain new insights.
+Your intuitive mind needs those dull moments or breaks to gain new insights.
 An overworked INFJ brain is not going to function well and give you great insights.
 That’s because Ni works best when it’s not rushed.
 Ni is the function that works silently in the background.
 You don’t need a lot of effort to get it to work, but you need to give it the space to form a conclusion.
-And mindfulness provides Ni the space it needed.
+And mindfulness provides Ni with the space it needed.
 Ti, on the other hand, rushes Ni for an answer.

 Doing sensing activities help us to stay in the present.
-There are Se activities that focus on the external world such as talking a walk in nature, smelling the roses, and listening to birds chirping.
+There are Se activities that focus on the external world such as taking a walk in nature, smelling the roses, and listening to birds chirping.
 There are also Se activities that are more physical such as dancing, swimming, and running.

 Featured Photo Credit: Thinking / 412 digital